LawTam/AirPollutionSimulation/README.md

 https://github.com/LawTam/AirPollutionSimulation

-Water pollution levels	* Finnegan

-Someone makes particles (randomly dispersed) * Lawrence
+Someone makes particles (randomly dispersed) * Finnegan & Lawrence

-changes density of particles slider * Lawrence
+changes density of particles slider * Finnegan

 Someone makes clouds appear from particles	* Lawrence & Finnegan

-Color of water pollution * Finnegan
+Someone make ocean * Finnegan

+Day and Night cycle * Lawrence

-Someone make the skyline (or more)* Attie
+Someone make the skyline (or more)* Attie & Finnegan

-Someone move the particles (based on wind speed and direction)  * Quan
+Someone move the particles (based on wind speed and direction)  * Finnegan & Quan

-pull real-time data/ historical data (for time lapse)	* Quan
+pull real-time data/ historical data (for time lapse)	* Finnegan & Quan

 Script for camera location changes * Attie

+### Changes
+1. We switched from Three.js to Unity because of more intuitive development and wider array of tools at our disposal.
+2. For more accurate datasets, we went on a monthly by monthly basis for the smog simulation.